About Jacob Molyneux, senior editor/blog editor

 Today, ask me how I feel about cell phones. . . .

 A good essay or story often centers around a reversal of some sort.
 What the protagonist believed may not be so true after all, or may be more complicated than first thought.
-As you can probably guess, […]
+As you can probably guess, in the […]

 Violence Against Women: Old Stories Repeat, But Some Progress